Updated on Jan 20, 2020.

 There is no one figure answer of this question, but you can choose any policy tenure on the following basis

-- Maximum tenure that a policy allows.
+- A maximum tenure that policy allows.
 Like maximum tenure can be 25 years till the age of 60 years.

-- The retirement age minus your current age can also considered as tenure of the policy.
+- The retirement age minus your current age can also be considered as the tenure of the policy.

 - Insurance policy till the age you would complete your all financial responsibilities towards your family.